-Trade payables and other liabilities (including tax liabilities) are, as a general rule, recognized at amortized cost using the effective interest method.
+Trade payables and other liabilities (including tax liabilities) are basically recognized at amortized cost using the effective interest method.

-Contingencies are potential obligations based on past events of which the existence depends on uncertain future events which are beyond the Group’s influence, and on existing obligations that cannot be carried as liabilities because either an outflow of resources is unlikely or the amount of the obligation cannot be estimated with sufficient reliability.
+Contingencies are potential obligations based on past events of which the existence depends on uncertain future events which are beyond the Group’s influence, and existing obligations which cannot be carried as liabilities as either an outflow of resources is unlikely or the amount of the obligation cannot be estimated with sufficient reliability.
 The values assigned to contingencies correspond to the degree of liability that exists on the statement of financial position date.